 What Are the Signs of a Drug or Alcohol Overdose?

-People who take in addictive drugs on a regular basis often find that they need to take more and more of the same drug in order to feel the desired effects, such as euphoria.
-The brain adapts to the presence of the substance of abuse and the individual experiences a reduced response to the drug.
-To overcome this tolerance, people wind up taking higher drug doses, a practice which can be extremely dangerous as it increases the risk of overdose.
-Overdose can lead to detrimental consequences and even death.
+People who use drugs or alcohol on a regular basis often find that they need to take more and more of the same drug in order to feel the desired effects, such as euphoria, and this is called tolerance.1 Increasing amounts may eventually lead to an overdose.
+Alcohol or drug overdose can lead to severe mental and physical health consequences and even death.

-If you suspect an individual is overdosing, do not hesitate to call 911.
-Every second counts when it comes to someone’s life.
+If you suspect an individual has overdosed, do not hesitate to call 911.
+Every second counts when it comes to saving someone’s life.

 - Chest pain

-- Hallucinations: Stimulant overdose can lead to hallucinations, in which a person sees, hears, smells, or feels things that aren’t there.
-They become disconnected from reality and their behavior may be erratic or dangerous.
-Hallucinations can lead to injuries resulting from accidents or self-harm.
-If you suspect that someone is hallucinating, it’s important to call 911 right away and to keep them as safe as possible until medical attention arrives.
+- Hallucinations: Overdose from drugs like stimulants or cannabis may result in the onset of hallucinations,15 in which a person sees, hears, smells, or feels things that aren’t there.
+Hallucinations may lead to injuries resulting from accidents or self-harm.
+If you suspect that someone is hallucinating from an overdose, call 911 right away.

 Contact Us About Our Availability